aiven/devportal/docs/products/flink/howto/manage-flink-tables.rst

 Clone table
 -----------

-Follow these steps to clone a table in an application:
+Follow these steps to clone a table within an application:

 1. In the **Add source tables** screen, locate the table you want to clone and click **Clone** next to it.
     .. note::